teachingworkshops/g05-intro-git-and-github-c03-rauschjatwit/README.md

 <h1>Text Adventure Project: Group c03</h1>

-By: Enrique Esteve, Joseline Mejia, Lindsey Johnson, and Sam Helinski
+<em> By: Enrique Esteve, Joseline Mejia, Lindsey Johnson, and Sam Helinski </em>

 **How to run the game**:
 Download the jar file, then save it to a place of preference.
 You will need to run the jar file with this command in the terminal:java -jar Gamec03.jar (Make sure you're in the right directory).
 The Jar file is located in the releases.